The tank nozzle can be modeled using the special “Tank Nozzle” object in START-PROF software.

 To consider this effect you need to specify the filling height and product density in the “Tank Nozzle” object.

 Tank nozzle flexibility can be calculated using the API 650 code or Nozzle-FEM software.

 Allowable loads are calculated using two methods.

-First method is according to API 650.
-The allowable values envelopes for moments ML, MC, and axial force FR are shown on the pictures below
+The first method is according to API 650.
+The allowable values envelopes for moments ML, MC, and axial force FR are shown in the pictures below

-Second method is according to STO SA 93-002-2009 code (Russian Standard).
-The allowable values envelopes for moments ML, MC, and axial force FR are shown on the pictures below
+The second method is according to STO SA 93-002-2009 code (Russian Standard).
+The allowable values envelopes for moments ML, MC, and axial force FR are shown in the pictures below

 The method can be used if D and DN values are inside the following envelope